-Tooth sealant refers to a plastic that a dentist bonds to the grooves of the chewing surface of a tooth as a means of helping prevent the formation of tooth decay.
+Tooth sealants are a plastic which a dentist bonds into the grooves of the chewing surface of a tooth as a means of preventing the development of decay.

 How do sealants work?

 In many cases, it is nearly impossible for children to clean the tiny grooves between their teeth.
 When a sealant is applied, the surface of the tooth is somewhat flatter and smoother.
-There are no longer any places on the chewing part of the tooth that the bristles of a toothbrush can’t reach and clean.
-Since plaque can be removed more easily and effectively, there is much less likelihood of decay.
+Since plaque can be removed more easily and effectively, decay is much less likely to develop.

 Which teeth should be sealed?

-Any tooth that shows characteristics of developing decay should be sealed.
-The most common teeth for a dentist to seal are a child’s back teeth, and of these teeth, the molars are the most common teeth on which dental sealants are placed.
-The recommendation for sealants should be considered on a case-by-case basis.
+Any tooth with characteristics which a sealant can correct should be sealed.
+The most common teeth for a dentist to seal are a child’s back teeth, and of these teeth, the molars.
+The recommendation for sealants should be considered on a case by case basis.

 What is the procedure for placing sealants?

-How important is brushing and flossing after sealants are applied?
+How important are brushing and flossing after a sealant has been applied?

-This treatment is quite affordable, especially when you consider the value of protection against tooth decay.
-Most dental insurance companies cover sealants.
+This treatment is quite affordable, especially considering the value of preventing decay.
+Most dental insurance cover sealants.
 Check with your insurance company about your child’s coverage.